 TD: What was the guiding editorial process then?
 What was the line that you took, say for the kombucha jokes and all the rest of it?

 AK: I think Veep was an inspiration for me when shooting in the field, and I told the editors that as well.
 I think the Sean scene in Venice, for example, when he gets promoted, or to be more precise, is asked to oversee Raheem’s activities in The Movement.
-In my head, in the moment of filming it, I thought: ‘I want this to play like a scene from Veep, it’s so funny.’
+In my head, at the moment of filming it, I thought: ‘I want this to play like a scene from Veep, it’s so funny.’
 I even tried to shoot it that way.
 I described it as like Veep, but you’re not laughing by the end.
 The point isn’t to laugh, it’s to reveal their hypocrisies and underlying agendas.

 In the edit, I think transparency was a guiding principle.
-We were careful how we used his VO.
+We were careful about how we used his VO.
 When we tried hearing him describe what he was doing cut to footage, a typical device in documentary, it felt wrong because it felt like we were just delivering what he was saying.
 I wasn’t sure it would be clear to the audience whether or not we were just accepting what he was saying.
 So, in this film you always see who he’s talking to when he speaks, we don’t rely on him to narrate his objectives, because he’s not a reliable narrator.

 TD: Do you worry at all that hardcore Steve Bannon supporters would take that as further evidence of a media-led conspiracy to suppress what he has to say?
 Does that play on your mind?

-AK: My biggest fear was that his supporters would co-opt the film, because it’s so fair, and that they would see it as a ‘rah rah’ portrayal.
+AK: My biggest fear was that his supporters would co-opt the film because it’s so fair and that they would see it as a ‘rah-rah’ portrayal.
 I think also the transparency was necessary because, in this time of fake news and low faith in the media, it had to be clear that this was not the result of deceptive editing in any way.
-Obviously there are choices and editing that happens, but I wanted to show that this really was what he said.
+Obviously, there are choices and editing that happens, but I wanted to show that this really was what he said.
 There’s a lot of cuts where you see the question, the answer, the next question and the next answer.
 Where we could do that, wherever possible, that was one of our principles, because I felt that he should be able to reveal himself without me having to manipulate or change the meaning of something he was saying or doing.
 But I did fear that, because his supporters think he’s so right, that the movie could become further evidence, for them, of how right he is.
 I was incredibly worried about that.

 But, now, I can thankfully say that hasn’t happened.
 Also, as for the idea of hardcore Bannon supporters, I’m not sure they exist, to be perfectly honest.
 It’s not the same as making a movie against Trump.
-You see how much people like Steve in the film, when he’s touring around, but I don’t think there’s an army of people who are going to stand up for Steve’s honour and valour.
+You see how much people like Steve in the film when he’s touring around, but I don’t think there’s an army of people who are going to stand up for Steve’s honour and valour.
 I think the consensus, from people who know him, is that it’s a pretty good depiction of him.
 So, again, the movie was made by someone who does not agree with him, but my hope was that it would be a revealing and damning portrayal that was done very fairly.